ThomasBarris/localnominatimsearch/README.md

 Due to the limits of the public Nomination server, it use a lockfile to limit requests to max 1 request per second.

 ## Team
-The most work was done by [Max](https://wiki.openstreetmap.org/wiki/User:Maxbe).
+Most of the work was done by [Max](https://wiki.openstreetmap.org/wiki/User:Maxbe).

 ## Support
 No support.
 But you can try to contact me at thomas@codegeo.de